Reality is Architectural — Identity → Frame → Boundary → Drift → Correction

 This track is not about governance as paperwork, policy, or post-execution review.
 It is about the architectural layer most AI governance discussions still miss: the point where a system is either allowed to act or denied authority before execution proceeds.

-The sequence begins with the problem of observational governance, moves into execution authority as the missing control surface, and then follows the implications into drift, security, admissibility, and state-based correction.
+The sequence begins with the problem of observational governance, moves into execution authority as the missing control surface, and then follows the implications into liability, security, admissibility, drift, continuation validity, and state-based correction.

 If you want the broader structured corpus, begin with the Reading Spine.